 Courses and Credits

-All Skidmore in Spain students have access to courses at both of our Program Centers
+All Skidmore in Spain students have access to courses at our Program Center and one

-and one of the two Universities we partner with: Universidad Autónoma de Madrid (UAM) or Universidad de Alcalá de Henares (UAH).
+of the two Universities we partner with: Universidad Autónoma de Madrid (UAM) or Universidad de Alcalá de Henares (UAH).
 All courses are taught entirely in Spanish.
 The courses offered at the Center are specifically designed for our students.
-The advanced language course is required
+All students are required to take the

-In addition to the courses offered at the Program Centers, students usually take one to four courses at the UAM or UAH.
+In addition to the courses offered at the Program Centers, students can enroll in courses at the UAM or UAH.

 The Universidad Autónoma de Madrid (UAM), or "Autónoma," is a large public university of over 30,000 students including undergraduates, graduates, and post-graduates.
 The UAM campus is situated just north of central Madrid, and the Skidmore Program Center is a metro ride away.
 The Autónoma's campus has approximately 550 acres.
 Its academic structure consists of seven facultades, or "schools": Sciences, Law, Philosophy & Arts, Psychology, Medicine, Business & Economics, and Education.
 Students choosing to enroll at the UAM can only take classes within one facultad.

 The Universidad de Alcalá de Henares (UAH) is considered a mid-sized public university, with over 26,000 students including undergraduates, graduates, post-graduates, and about 1,000 international students.
 The main UAH campus where our students study is situated in the city of Alcalá, which is located a mere 18 miles east of Madrid.
 The academic structure of the UAH consists of nine facultades, or "schools": Biology, Environmental Sciences, Business and Economics, Law, Information Science, Pharmacy, Philosophy and Arts, Medicine (both Medicinal Studies and Physical Activity & Sport Sciences), and Chemistry.
 Students choosing to enroll at UAH can take courses in more than one facultad.

 In addition to courses offered at the universities and Program Centers there are a number of other courses offered at private studios and academies of quality and solid professional standards.
 In Madrid, for example, you can find art and dance classes.
 Students have also found physical activity courses at the universities or private studios.